Will I be homeschooling my child on his/her days off?

 Do you go year round?
 Do you offer summer programming?

-We have school from roughly the day after Labor Day to the week after Memorial Day.
+We follow a traditional calendar with classes from late August through mid-late May.
 We do not currently offer any summer, winter, spring, or fall break programming.

 What about gifted students?

-Generally, gifted students (those who are working several levels ahead of their peers) thrive in any school that offers flexible instruction, smaller classroom sizes and more personal attention, and placement based on skill level rather than age.
+Generally, gifted students thrive in any school that offers flexible instruction, smaller classroom sizes and more personal attention, and placement based on skill level rather than age.
+Additionally, ample project opportunities allow the GT student to approach any topic with a level of depth that is personally challenging.
 As such, our many gifted students are successful because we meet them where they are and continue to challenge them moving forward.

 Students who have gifts in certain areas but struggles in others often find the custom fit type of environment just right for continuing to push in all areas.